embl-cba/imagej-courses/imagej-practical.md

 Let's first look at the images using an intensity line profile and discuss what we see.

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

 ### Measure fraction of protein bound to damage site

-Ok, now let's try to really measure a bio-physically meaningful number.
-This is generally challenging and one really has to think about it!
+Ok, now let's try to measure a number that is robust with respect to microscope settings and also has some biological meaning.
+This is generally challenging and one has to think about it for every project.

 In this case, assuming

 - this is widefield microscopy, and
-- the unbound molecule is fast diffusing
+- the unbound molecule is fast diffusing, and
-- the laser cut had the exact same effect in all experiments
+- the laser cut had the exact same strength in all experiments

-..it probably makes sense to divide the sum intensity of the bound protein by the sum intensity in the nucleus; i.e. total_bound / total_available.
+it probably makes sense to divide the sum intensity of the bound protein by the sum intensity in the nucleus; i.e. total_bound / total_available.
+This gives the fraction of protein bound to the damage site, which has the following nice properties, it is:

+- independent of microscope settings
+- always a number between 0 and 1
+- closer to 1 the "better" the protein binds to the damage site

+One could put more thought into this and try to relate this to a real binding rate constant (K_A), but this goes beyond the scope of this tutorial.

-To do this we need to measure:
+To measure the **fraction of bound protein** we need to measure:

-- Mean intensity outside the nucleus (mean_bg)
+- mean intensity outside the nucleus (mean_bg)
-- Mean intensity next to damage site inside the nucleus (mean_nucleus_diffusive)
+- mean intensity next to damage site inside the nucleus (mean_nucleus_diffusive)
-- Sum intensity of nucleus and area of corresponding ROI (sum_nucleus, area_nucleus_ROI)
+- sum intensity of nucleus and area of corresponding ROI (sum_nucleus, area_nucleus_ROI)
-- Sum intensity of damage site and area of corresponding ROI (sum_damage, area_damage_ROI)
+- sum intensity of damage site and area of corresponding ROI (sum_damage, area_damage_ROI)

 Now we need to compute: